quicwg/base-drafts/draft-ietf-quic-qpack.md

 can often be improved by referencing dynamic table entries that are still in transit, but if there is loss or reordering the stream can become blocked at the decoder.
 An encoder can avoid the risk of blocking by only referencing dynamic table entries which have been acknowledged, but this could mean using literals.
-Since literals make the field block larger, this can result in the encoder becoming blocked on congestion or flow control limits.
+Since literals make the encoding of the field section larger, this can result in the encoder becoming blocked on congestion or flow control limits.

 ### Avoiding Flow Control Deadlocks

 Writing instructions on streams that are limited by flow control can produce deadlocks.

-A decoder might stop issuing flow control credit on the stream that carries a field block until the necessary updates are received on the encoder stream.
-If the granting of flow control credit on the encoder stream (or the connection as a whole) depends on the consumption and release of data on the stream carrying the field block, a deadlock might result.
+A decoder might stop issuing flow control credit on the stream that carries an encoded field section until the necessary updates are received on the encoder stream.
+If the granting of flow control credit on the encoder stream (or the connection as a whole) depends on the consumption and release of data on the stream carrying the field section, a deadlock might result.

 More generally, a stream containing a large instruction can become deadlocked if the decoder withholds flow control credit until the instruction is completely